Asha0509/ToDoLIst---python/README.md

 ## File Structure
 - `todo_list.py` - Main script containing the application logic.
 - `listOfTasks.db` - SQLite database file (automatically created).

+## Contributing
+If you want to contribute to this project, feel free to fork the repository and submit a pull request.